Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 ### Should methods be provided directly, or through objects that contain them?

-Let\'s say that we want to add more methods to the base class to play
+Let's say that we want to add more methods to the base class to play
 music:

 ```cpp